Rent Board Rules and Regulations: Part X - Tenant Petition for Arbitration

 Section 10.15 Tenant Financial Hardship Applications

 A tenant may seek relief from payment of the following types of rent increases or passthroughs on the grounds of financial hardship by filing a Tenant Financial Hardship Application with the Board: Capital Improvement Passthrough; Water Revenue Bond Passthrough; Utility Passthrough; General Obligation Bond Passthrough; and, Operating and Maintenance Expense Increase.
-However, only that portion of a General Obligation Bond Passthrough that is attributable to obligation bonds approved by the voters on or after November 5, 2019 may be deferred due to financial hardship.
 The Rent Board shall prepare a hardship application form and make it available in multiple languages.

 (a) Applicability and Time of Filing